Table of contents

 Gibson Les Paul Traditional – solid body (with holes prior to this) – mahogany/maple, neck – mahogany/rosewood, humbuckers with split coils, pick guard on the top.

-Gibson Les Paul Classic – body with holes – mahogany/maple, neck – mahogany/rosewood, thin neck profile, open pickups, aged inlays, pick guard on the top.
+Gibson Les Paul Classic – body with holes – mahogany/maple, neck – mahogany/rosewood, lightweight wood, thin neck profile, open pickups, aged inlays, pick guard on the top.

 Gibson Les Paul Studio – body with chambers – mahogany/maple, neck – mahogany/rosewood (more rarely granadillo or ebony), no body or neck binding.
 Old versions have a body with 9 asymmetrical holes, pick guard on the top, the thickest neck in the line of models with inlays in the form of dots.
 Studio Standard specification has body and neck bindings, Studio Custom specification has golden hardware, Studio Pro Plus specification has curly maple grain.